 At the 2020 NFL Draft, the Packers were considered a receiver or linebacker away from being a legitimate Super Bowl contender.
 Instead, they infamously traded up to select Love in the first round.
 Rodgers made it clear then he was not pleased with the lack of urgency in trying to win another Lombardi Trophy.

 Rodgers went on to win his third NFL MVP award and was one win away from another Super Bowl berth.
 He outplayed Tom Brady in the NFC Championship, but his Packers fell 31-26 at Lambeau Field.
 Coach Matt Lafleur’s questionable call to kick a field goal deep in Bucs territory instead of going for it certainly didn’t help.

 CHECK OUT: Latest NFL MVP odds

 A trade involving Rodgers would be one of the most significant moves in NFL history.
-Rodgers is coming off an MVP season, leading the Packers to a 14-2 regular-season record.
+Rodgers is coming off an MVP season, leading the Packers to a 13-3 regular-season record.
 At age 36, he has made no mention of retirement.
-In fact, he was talking contract extensions with the Packers.
-He’s signed through the 2023 season.
+In fact, at one stage he was talking contract extensions with the Packers.
+He’s currently signed through the 2023 season.
 There are reports the Packers told Rodgers he’d be traded in the offseason, but the team reversed course.

 Rodgers would be an upgrade at QB for, arguably, every team in the NFL outside of perhaps Kansas City.
 The 49ers, Patriots, Broncos and Raiders have inquired about QB improvements in the past.
 For fans of NFL betting, this is one storyline to watch.